gicmo/bolt/README.md

  * `secure`: As 'user', but also challenge the device with a secret key to verify its identity.

-The Linux kernel, starting with version 4.13, provides a interface via sysfs that enables userspace query the security level, the status of connected devices and, most importantly, to authorize devices, if the security level demands it.
+The Linux kernel, starting with version 4.13, provides an interface via sysfs that enables userspace query the security level, the status of connected devices and, most importantly, to authorize devices, if the security level demands it.